materialsproject/pymatgen/ADMIN.md

 This repo contains the conda skeletons to build the conda versions for various matsci codes on the [matsci channel](https://anaconda.org/matsci) in Anaconda.

+The first time this is run, you may need to `pip install beautifulsoup4`.

 If you doing this for the first time, make sure conda-build and anaconda-client are installed.
 ```bash
 conda install --yes conda-build anaconda-client